dream-gcm/usermanual/source/AppendixA.md

 ```
 WRITE(9)RKOUNT,RMYR,DAY,Z,D,T,SP,Q,YEAR
 ```
-where
+where:
-* `KOUNT`` is the current integer time step and RKOUNT is the corresponding real number.
+* `KOUNT` is the current integer time step and RKOUNT is the corresponding real number.
-* `DAY = RKOUNT/TSPD`` is the real day number
+* `DAY = RKOUNT/TSPD` is the real day number
-* `RMYR`` is the current model year, counting up from the initial condition in `YYYY.DDDDD` format, with a 365.25-day year.
+* `RMYR` is the current model year, counting up from the initial condition in `YYYY.DDDDD` format, with a 365.25-day year.
 * `YEAR` is a real number `YYYY.DDDDD` that is initialised from to the reference data.
 It keeps track of   leap years, so it is different to `RMYR` and is useful for keeping track of time in the real world from the ERAi dataset.
 In practice the implementation in the model is incomplete so there is room for improvement here.

 When the model is initialised it takes `YEAR` from the value provided by the initial condition.
 It then sets `RMYR` to the same thing for a cycle run, but to `100.00000` for a perpetual run. `RMYR` can also be set by SST metadata, which takes priority over the information in the initial condition.